AlexsanderMarchi/petFlix/README.md

 - Apresentation of the project to the class;

 We used Firebase Storage to save the videos.
-In the API, that was developed in the MVC model, it's created an object array that the front take through an request.
+In the API, that was developed in the MVC model, it's created an object array that the front take through a request.
 This project was developed with my classmate [Vitor Hugo](https://github.com/vitorhugodsouzax):

 <p align="center">
   <img src="homePage.png" alt="homePage"/>